antonkaplanM/DeployAssist/Technical Documentation/Expiration-Monitor-Feature.md

 1. View expiration data in the main table
 2. Use filters to adjust expiration window or hide extended items
 3. Click **"View Details"** to see product-by-product breakdown
+4. Click **"Monitor"** button to view the PS record in Provisioning Monitor
-4. Look for 🔴 red indicators for at-risk categories
+5. Look for 🔴 red indicators for at-risk categories

 ### Refresh Frequency
 - **Recommended:** Daily or weekly